hygraph/hygraph-examples/gridsome-starter/README.md

 # Gridsome Starter

-This example demonstrates how to query from GraphCMS with Gridsom Static Site generator.
+This example demonstrates how to query from GraphCMS with Gridsome Static Site generator.

 ## How to Use